foundations-dev/shipwright/README.md

 # NP Design System

-**NP Design System** is built on the [Vue Design System Project](https://github.com/viljamis/vue-design-system) and will host the styles of New Perspectives.
+**NP Design System** hosts the styles of New Perspectives.
+It is built with [Vue Design System Project](https://github.com/viljamis/vue-design-system).

 ## NPM Scripts

-`start` - Serves the Vue App at [http://localhost:8080/] and docs at [http://localhost:6060/] `build:system --report` - Builds the design system for NPM with report `build:docs` - Builds the design system docs `build:app` - Build Vue.js app (playground) for production _with minification._
+`start` - Serves the Vue App at [http://localhost:8080/] and docs at [http://localhost:6060/]

+`build:system --report` - Builds the design system for NPM with report `build:docs` - Builds the design system docs `build:app` - Build Vue.js app (playground) for production _with minification._